 Princess Charlene first travelled to South Africa in March for a funeral, then returned in May for her wildlife conservation project.

-However, some insiders claim the royal hasn't returned to Monaco due to tensions in her marriage.
+However, some insiders claim the royal delayed her return to Monaco due to tensions in her marriage.

-He is currently facing a new legal battle over the paternity of a child whose mother claims Albert is the father, but Albert's lawyer called the claims "totally false", "based on lies" and "akin to blackmail".
+He faced a possible legal battle at the start of the year over the paternity of a child whose mother claims Albert is the father, but Albert's lawyer called the claims "totally false", "based on lies" and "akin to blackmail".

-Charlene has not publicly addressed the situation, but made a pointed comment earlier this year after news of the supposed love child came out.
+Charlene did not publicly addressed the situation, but made a pointed comment earlier this year after news of the supposed love child came out.